What Do Dogs Like? 15 Things Your Pup Really Wants from You

 Ling Stock/Shutterstock

 Meeting new friends, both of the human and canine variety, can be wonderfully exciting for many dogs—but only if done in the right way.
 Dogs see their home as their territory, so bringing guests in and expecting your dog to immediately make nice may leave him or her frightened or angry, Askeland says.
-Instead, do slow, calm introductions in a neutral place and never force your dog to “make friends,” she adds.
-Find out about the 11 dog superpowers humans wish they’d have.
+Instead, do slow, calm introductions in a neutral place.
+And never force your dog to “make friends,” she adds.